 This dining partnership is interesting, given that Capital One doesn’t have that many cards offering a bonus category on dining.

-The best Capital One card for dining is The Savor® Rewards from Capital One®, which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.
-On top of that, the card offers a welcome bonus of $300 cash back after spending $3,000 within three months.
+The best Capital One card for dining is the Capital One® Savor® Cash Rewards Credit Card, which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.

 While those are the best Capital One cards for dining, there are some other great Capital One cards.